xlink-network/xlink-docs/developers/contracts/cross-peg-in-endpoint.md

 ```

 #### `whitelist-many`
-A public function that allows to batch add or remove multiple users from the whitelist.
+A public function, governed through the `is-dao-or-extension`, that allows to batch add or remove multiple users from the whitelist.
 This function iteratively calls `whitelist`, which handles the mapping of each user's principal to a bool value in the `whitelisted-users` map.

 ##### Parameters
 ```lisp